 Therapy can help with Trauma

 Although this might all seem overwhelming and that you cannot be “fixed,” I believe you can heal from these past experiences.
 If you are motivated to do the work to no longer feel this way, there is hope.
-Reach out and we can work together to first help you better manage your symptoms, feel calmer, create a stronger sense of stability in your life, get to the root of the issue and begin to process the trauma when you are ready.
+Reach out and we can work together to first support you in better managing your symptoms, feel calmer, create a stronger sense of stability in your life, get to the root of the issue and begin to process the trauma when you are ready.
 I am also certified in Eye Movement Desensitization and Reprocessing (EMDR), which is an effective, efficient treatment for trauma, if it’s the appropriate fit.
 Contact me today and we can talk more to see if it’s right for you.